kimkj2013/bullshit-performance-std/README.md

 ### \*Nix/Mac OSX/Windows users (with Python) ###
 1. Download this repo
 	a.
 If you have Git installed: `git clone https://github.com/natemara/bullshit-performance-std.git`
 	b.
-If you don't have Git installed, just download the latest zip from this page.
+If you don't have Git installed, just download the latest zip from this page and extract it to a directory of your choosing.
 2. Run the BSPS
 	1. `cd bullshit-performance-std`
 	2. `cd src`